 And it will certainly mean that teachers are back tracking less, giving them more time to cover more if necessary or go deeper in key areas.
 In other words, to master concepts and content.

-3. Mastery means raised KS1 and KS2 test results
+3. Maths Mastery Year 4: Better KS1 and KS2 SATs results

 So what can you do instead?

 Year 4 place value following a maths mastery method